 Practical Tips for Choosing Protein Supplements for Seniors

-- Identify Dietary Preferences and Restrictions: Determine any dietary restrictions first, such as lactose intolerance or vegetarian preferences, to narrow down the options.
+- Identify Dietary Preferences and Restrictions: Account for lactose intolerance, vegan preferences, and allergies to narrow down options.

-- Sample Different Brands: Many companies offer sample packs.
-Try different brands and types to find the one you prefer.
+- Sample Different Brands: Many companies offer trial packs.
+Experiment to find the most enjoyable and tolerable protein supplement.

 Evaluating Protein Quality